Tribal Research Institute Museum: History

 Conceptually labeled as "Museum of Man", it was established in the year 1953.
 In 1986, 5 tribal huts, representing Santal, Juang, Gadaba, Saora and Kandha communities, were constructed and the tribal artifacts were displayed here for visitors.
 On 5 March 2001, the new museum building was inaugurated.
+In August 2020, considering the lockdown imposed as a result of the Covid-19 outbreak, the Museum started offering a digital interactive tour of its exhibits and presentations “where visitors from anywhere in the world can get anthropological insights and a peek into the art, artefacts, tools, and customs of Odisha’s diverse indigenous communities”.